Austria in the Eurovision Song Contest 2016: Competing entries

 Nine artists were nominated by the ORF Eurovision Song Contest Team led by ORF chief editor Stefan Zechner, which collaborated with music expert Eberhard Forcher in order to make the selections, while a tenth act was chosen through a Facebook-based online wildcard selection.
 For the wildcard selection, ORF invited all interested artists to submit their songs to the broadcaster between 17 November 2015 and 11 December 2015.
 The broadcaster received 37 submissions at the close of the deadline, which were reviewed by the ORF Eurovision Team and posted on their Facebook page.
 Based on editorial considerations and viewer response, ORF shortlisted five entries from these submissions for a 24-hour online voting period that commenced on 14 January 2016.
 The nine nominated artists were revealed on 11 January 2016, while "The One" performed by AzRaH was revealed on 15 January 2016 as the winner of the wildcard selection with 7,168 valid Facebook likes.
 "Closer to the Sun" performed by Sara Koell was initially revealed to have received the most Facebook likes, but AzRaH was ultimately declared the winner following an analysis of the votes due to irregularities involving a disproportionate rise in the number of likes some of the candidates received.
 The presentation of the songs took place on 21 January 2016 during the radio show Ö3-Wecker, aired on Ö3.

 Final

 The televised final took place on 12 February 2016.
 Ten songs competed in the first round where the top two were selected by the combination of votes from a jury panel and a public vote to proceed to the second round.
-The top two were "Loin d'ici" performed by Zoë and "I'll Be Around (Bounce)" performed by Elly V. In the second round, public televoting selected "Loin d'ici" performed by Zoë as the winner.
+In the second round, public televoting selected "Loin d'ici" performed by Zoë as the winner.
 The song became Austria's first entry in the contest to be performed entirely in the French language.
 In addition to the performances of the competing entries, Conchita Wurst performed a new version of her 2012 Austrian national final song "That's What I Am".